crueber/mean-coffee-starter/README.md

 - Non-dogmatic use of globals:
   - Many will argue that globals are evil.
 That doesn't make sense.
 Use sparingly, but where it makes sense.
   - Models are all loaded globally (based on the filename and the object exported).
-  - Very common modules are loaded globally, since they are often used in many places: _, async, app, logger, events, and constants.
+  - Very common modules are loaded globally, since they are often used in many places: _, app, logger, events, and constants.
   - If you feel very strongly about not utilizing globals, you can easily enough remove the global declarations and add the appropriate require statements all over the place.
 I wouldn't recommend it.
 - Client side swallow library for when console.log isn't available.
 - Bootstrap 3 via LESS.